xwp/undercurrent/README.md

 cross-env NODE_ENV=development gulp --gulpfile $(npm root)/undercurrent/src/index.js --cwd $(npm prefix)
 ```

-This script would run using the default schema and workflow; however, you can provide write your own workflow, schema and tasks.
+This script would use the default schema and workflow; however, you can write your own workflow, schema and tasks.